What's it all about?

 Chicago is the third largest city in the United States, having lost second place to Los Angeles in 1984.
 Chicago doesn’t really believe that.
 Here, Sears Tower is still the tallest building in the world.
 What’s that?
 Willis Tower?
 Never heard of it.

-Kwai Chang Caine strode wisely through the TV west on Kung Fu.
+Kwai Chang Caine strode wisely through TV’s Wild West on Kung Fu.
 Ms. Magazine hit the newsstands.
-The Godfather exploded through local theaters, and the December cover of Mad Magazine featured a Corleone family wedding picture with Alfred E. Neuman as the ring bearer, holding a big black gun on a white satin pillow.
+The Godfather exploded through local theaters, and the December cover of MAD Magazine featured a Corleone family wedding picture with Alfred E. Neuman as the ring bearer, holding a big black gun on a white satin pillow.